themustafaomar/vue-milsymbol/README.md

 A Vue wrapper component for Milsymbol, for more information please visit [milsymbol](https://github.com/spatialillusions/milsymbol)

+⚠️ Attention: This is pre-release alpha version Vue wrapper component for milsymbol, there will be lots of changes coming soon.

 ## Installation

 To install `vue-milsymbol` you need to install this package via npm.